hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 {% highlight swift %}
 func fillInUsername() {
-  tester().enterText("username", intoViewWithAccessibilityLabel: "Login - Username")
+  tester().enterText("appcoda", intoViewWithAccessibilityLabel: "Login - Username")
 }
 {% endhighlight %}

-Remember to put the step method in *LoginSteps.swift* instead of *LoginTests.swift*.
+Remember to put the step method in `LoginSteps.swift` instead of `LoginTests.swift`.
 Always keep the test clean.

 Run the test.
 Make sure it passes.

-Notice that the 2 tests have a same common step (*clearOutUsernameAndPasswordFields*).
+Notice that the 2 tests now have a same common step (**clearOutUsernameAndPasswordFields**).
 We will move it to the **beforeEach** method.
+That's where you put things you wanna execute first before each test runs.

 {% highlight swift %}
 class LoginTests : KIFTestCase {